V4Fire/Client/src/base/b-tree/README.md

 ### unfold

 Unfolds the specified item.
+If method is called on nested item, all parent items will be unfolded.
 If the method is called without an element passed, all tree sibling elements will be unfolded.

 ```ts